Our products

 100g 230-450 EUR Luxury gift, celebration table

-Our Iranian Beluga Caviar at 125 EUR and Iranian Imperial Beluga Caviar at 90 EUR — both with certified Iranian Caspian origin — represent the verifiable quality benchmark available in our catalog.
+Our Iranian Beluga Caviar at 125 EUR and Iranian Imperial Beluga Caviar at 90 EUR — both with certified Iranian Caspian origin — represent the verifiable quality reference available in our catalog.

-The demand for Beluga caviar far exceeds the available supply of authentic product, leading to a market with much mislabeled product or poor traceability.
+The demand for Beluga caviar far exceeds the available supply of authentic product, which creates a market with a lot of mislabeled products or those with deficient traceability.
 These are the indicators that an informed consumer should verify:

 Scientific name on the label: authentic Beluga is Huso huso.
-If the label only indicates "sturgeon" or uses the term "Beluga" without the scientific species, the origin is not verifiable.
+If the label only says "sturgeon" or uses the term "Beluga" without the scientific species, the origin is not verifiable.

-Visual texture: authentic Beluga roe are spherical, separate, shiny, without crushing or excessive liquid in the tin.
-Caviar that shows broken roe, opaque color, or excess dark liquid at the bottom has lost some of its quality.
+Visual texture: the roe of authentic Beluga is spherical, separated, shiny, without crushing or excessive liquid in the tin.
+Caviar that presents broken roe, opaque color, or excess dark liquid at the bottom has lost some of its quality.

-Aroma: quality Beluga caviar has a mild, slightly salty marine aroma, without rancid fish or ammoniacal notes.
-A pungent or unpleasant smell indicates a preservation problem or inferior quality.
+Aroma: quality Beluga caviar has a soft, slightly salty marine aroma, without notes of stale fish or ammonia.
+A pungent or unpleasant odor is an indicator of a preservation problem or inferior quality.

-Beluga has the mildest and creamiest flavor profile of the three classic types, making it especially susceptible to anything that distracts from the tasting.
+Beluga has the mildest and creamiest flavor profile of the three classic types, which makes it especially susceptible to any element that distracts from the tasting.
 That's why the serving protocol is even more important than with other caviars.

 Temperature: between 2 and 4 degrees Celsius.
-Serve over crushed ice and keep it cold throughout the tasting.
+Serve on crushed ice and keep it cold throughout the tasting.
 Beluga at room temperature quickly loses its aromatic definition.

 Utensil: mother-of-pearl, bone, wood, or ceramic spoon.
 Never standard metal.
-Beluga is particularly sensitive to metallic contamination due to the finesse of its aromatic profile.
+Beluga is particularly sensitive to metallic contamination due to the delicacy of its aromatic profile.

-First spoonful always alone: place the caviar on the tongue without chewing.
+First spoonful always plain: place the caviar on your tongue without chewing.
 Let the roe rest for two to three seconds, then gently press against the palate.
-The creaminess of Beluga unfolds at that moment like a soft wave that gains complexity as the seconds pass.
+Beluga's creaminess unfolds at that moment like a gentle wave that gains complexity as the seconds pass.

-Aftertaste: in a premium Beluga, the aftertaste is prolonged — between 30 and 45 seconds — with notes of open sea, butter, and a soft mineral background.
-This is the parameter that best differentiates a premium Beluga from an inferior one: the duration and intensity of the aftertaste.
+Aftertaste: in premium Beluga, the aftertaste is prolonged — between 30 and 45 seconds — with notes of open sea, butter, and a subtle mineral background.
+This is the parameter that best differentiates premium Beluga from an inferior one: the duration and intensity of the aftertaste.

 Beluga pairing: what to drink and what to accompany it with

 Beluga caviar has such a particular flavor that accompaniments must be chosen with specific criteria.
-The general rule is: neutrality and cleanliness, nothing that competes with the creaminess of the product.
+The general rule is: neutrality and cleanliness, nothing that competes with the product's creaminess.

-Blanc de Blancs Champagne (pure Chardonnay): the classic combination par excellence.
-The high acidity and fine bubbles of Blanc de Blancs Champagne cleanse the palate between bites, and the neutrality of Chardonnay does not compete with the creaminess of Beluga.
-A quality Cremant d'Alsace serves the same purpose at a lower price.
+Champagne Blanc de Blancs (pure Chardonnay): the classic combination par excellence.
+The high acidity and fine bubbles of Blanc de Blancs Champagne cleanse the palate between bites, and the neutrality of Chardonnay does not compete with Beluga's creaminess.
+A quality Cremant d'Alsace plays the same role at a lower price.

-Very cold Russian or Polish vodka: the Slavic tradition has its logic: vodka at -18 degrees radically cleanses the palate and its organic neutrality allows the next bite of caviar to start from scratch.
-This is the historical combination of the Caspian and of Russian and Iranian haute cuisine tables.
+Very cold Russian or Polish vodka: the Slavic tradition has its logic: vodka at -18 degrees radically cleanses the palate, and its organic neutrality allows the next bite of caviar to start from scratch.
+This is the historical combination of the Caspian and high-gastronomy Russian and Iranian tables.

 Very cold sparkling mineral water: the option for those who do not drink alcohol.
-The bubbles in the water fulfill part of the function of champagne — cleansing the palate — although less effectively than sparkling wine.
+The bubbles in the water serve some of the function of champagne — cleansing the palate — although with less effectiveness than sparkling wine.

-Solid accompaniments: warm blinis (mini buckwheat crepes), sour cream or crème fraîche, finely chopped hard-boiled egg, chives.
+Solid accompaniments: warm blini (mini buckwheat crepes), sour cream or crème fraîche, finely chopped hard-boiled egg, chives.
 Never lemon on caviar — it masks the aromatic profile.

 Beluga vs. Osetra: which to choose depending on the occasion

-The question that every caviar aficionado eventually asks is not which is better in absolute terms — but which is more suitable for each situation.
+The question that every caviar enthusiast eventually asks is not which is better in absolute terms — but which is more suitable for each situation.

-Beluga is the right choice when the occasion calls for the ultimate symbol of culinary luxury: the celebration that allows no second best, the gift that must communicate that nothing has been spared, the experience that is remembered as the most exquisite.
-Its soft and creamy profile makes it accessible even for those who have not tried caviar before — it seduces without confronting.
+Beluga is the right choice when the occasion calls for the ultimate symbol of culinary luxury: a celebration that allows no compromise, a gift that must communicate that no expense has been spared, an experience remembered as the most exquisite.
+Its soft and creamy profile makes it accessible even for those who have never tried caviar before — it seduces without confronting.

-Osetra is the choice of the connoisseur: someone who already knows caviar and is looking for a more complex and distinctive profile.
-The Iranian Imperial Osetra Caviar at 75 EUR has a more pronounced personality — notes of walnut, mineral, a more intense aftertaste — which is more interesting from a gastronomic point of view for those with a developed palate.
+Osetra is the connoisseur's choice: for those who already know caviar and seek a more complex and distinctive profile.
+The Iranian Imperial Osetra Caviar at 75 EUR has a more pronounced personality — notes of nuts, mineral, a more intense aftertaste — which is more interesting from a gastronomic point of view for those with a developed palate.

 Where to buy authentic Beluga caviar in Spain

-At Bacalalo, from the Mercat del Ninot in Barcelona, we apply the same standards as to the rest of our seafood catalog: verified origin, complete traceability, without intermediaries that dilute responsibility for quality.
-We work directly with Iranian Caspian producers with IIFRO and CITES certification in order.
+At Bacalalo, from Mercat del Ninot in Barcelona, we apply the same standards as to the rest of our seafood catalog: verified origin, complete traceability, without intermediaries diluting responsibility for quality.
+We work directly with Iranian Caspian producers with valid IIFRO and CITES certification.

-Our Beluga selection includes Imperial Iranian Beluga and Iranian Beluga, both from the Iranian Caspian with complete origin documentation.
-The difference between the two references lies in the classification of the producing female — Imperial comes from specimens selected for the quality of their roe, with greater uniformity of size and color.
+Our selection of Beluga includes Iranian Imperial Beluga and Iranian Beluga, both from the Iranian Caspian with complete origin documentation.
+The difference between the two references lies in the classification of the producing female — Imperial comes from specimens selected for the quality of their roe, with greater uniformity in size and color.

 Lalo González Rodríguez